When is the application deadline?

 Do I need to have all of the prerequisites complete in order to apply?

 No, you may have prerequisite courses still in progress; however, applicants need to have completed 60% (24 credits) of the prerequisites in order to be invited to interview.
 All prerequisites must be completed prior to matriculation if accepted into the graduate program.
-You will be able to indicate on the application which courses you still need to complete and the terms in which you plan to complete them.
+You must indicate on the PTCAS application which courses you still need to complete and the terms in which you plan to complete them.

 May I take prerequisite courses at a community college?

 Yes, you may take outstanding prerequisites at a community college or any other accredited school.
-Online courses are also permitted but for courses requiring a lab component, a lab must be taken.
-(If you are unsure whether courses meets our criteria and have a course description you may e-mail it to email@example.com, the Office of Graduate Admissions at firstname.lastname@example.org.
+Online courses are also permitted.
+If you are unsure whether courses meets our criteria and have a course description you may e-mail it to the Office of Graduate Admissions at firstname.lastname@example.org.

 If I have retaken a class does Chatham look at the new grade or the average of both?